-There is a huge selection of food in the buffet.
+There is a huge selection of food at the buffet.

-I was pleased to see that now they have different kinds of non dairy milk available out on the buffet.
-I know that Disney have always been great with catering to different dietary preferences, but it was nice to see that you actually don’t have to ask for the almond or soy milk any more!
+I was pleased to see that now they have different kinds of non-dairy milk available out on the buffet.
+I know that Disney has always been great with catering to different dietary preferences, but it was nice to see that you actually don’t have to ask for the almond or soy milk anymore!

 You really can eat healthy food on a Disney cruise!

 But there are so many options which are very difficult to resist.

 If you can wait just a few minutes there is also a freshly cooked omelet station.

 I think that these omelets taste better than the ones that you can order in Triton’s for breakfast.

 If you want Mickey Waffle, of course, this is the place to be!

 If you are in desperate need of a sugar high then there are always endless supplies of donuts.

 I tried to explain to DH that one of the best events on a Disney cruise is the Diaper Dash!
 When you tell someone that watching babies race is one of the best things they will see all week, they don’t necessarily believe you!
 However, he soon saw exactly what I meant!